Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 - Ledger gets informed (Josh) and helps translate with Tica for educational purposes
 - LOA does the marketing

-Product wise we talked about a non-natives guide to the data and groups modules; aka Verification and Governance chapters of the Re
+Product wise we talked about a non-natives guide to the data and groups modules; aka Verification and Governance chapters of the Registry Programme Guide.
+We also talked about Credit classes which fit in here.
+Josh and Tica are set to work these chapters out together, with Gijs and Ned hopefully informing.

-W34L has become a guild of methodology developers and ontological designers which ties in well to the science teams needs.
+As an aside a 'methodology DAO' is a potentiality when the groups module comes into exist

 https://www.notion.so/regenfoundation/Ledger-Gov-RND-RF-775fd85e0b4a4e38b60eec2607ed6953